ErikVerheul/OneBacklog/documentation.md

 #### Temporary and private use, not stored, not synced with other on-line users

     node.data.tmp = { targetParentId: targetParentNode._id, team: node.data.team } set if options.createParentUpdateSets === true in applyNodeInsertionRules
-    tmpPreventDrag: false // a temporary state to prevent a selected product node to enter the dragging mode after selection

     tmp: {
         isHighlighted_1: boolean // light blue